 Apostle #1: The Roles in Scrum

 Focusing the entire responsibility about something into a single person (or even two or three people) leads to the trap of “this is not my job” attitude.
 Instead of figuring out ways to involve everyone into what we are doing, we are creating silos and artificially dividing the team.
 It’s not the Scrum master’s responsibility to chase down people who are late for the daily stand-up, neither is the product owner’s responsibility to check that the software works (usually at the demo meeting itself).
-It’s the team’s job to make things work and the sooner we start helping each-other, the better.
+It’s the team’s job to make things work and the sooner we start helping each other, the better.
 So let’s have better stand-ups.

 Apostle #2: Commitment